Last Updated: September 4, 2023

-Whether you've actually formed a not-for-profit corporation and applied for IRS tax-exempt status or not, this page is equally relevant.
-Almost every community or neighborhood could use more leadership development.
+Whether you have actually formed a not-for-profit corporation and applied for IRS tax-exempt status or not, this page is equally relevant.
+Almost every community or neighborhood organization could use a more thoughtful, informed board and more skillful leadership.

 My experience as a frequent neighborhood participant and a consultant suggests that often a group could accomplish much more if more leaders were available to chair another fundraiser, organize a committee, serve as a block captain, or initiate newcomers into how to fight City Hall more regularly.